 .
 It denoted a person who worked for a count or, in rare cases, was a count.

 Derived from the names of places in northern Italy, especially Lombardy, from a word that means "crag, cliff" in the Lombard dialect.

 COSTA Portuguese, Italian, Catalan

 Means "riverbank, slope, coast" in Portuguese, Italian and Catalan, ultimately from Latin meaning "side, edge".

 From the name of the city of Crema in Lombardy, northern Italy.

 From the Italian city of Cremona, south of Milan, in Lombardy.

-Originally denoted one who came from Aramits, a the name of a town in the French Pyrenees which is possibly derived from Basque haran
+Originally denoted one who came from Aramits, the name of a town in the French Pyrenees that is possibly derived from Basque haran

 DE CAMPO Italian

 Locative surname derived from place names called Campo (meaning "field").